naimulh247/command-and-control-dashboard/web-client/README.md

 ## Requirements and Versions

-To get started and locally run the project in development move please have the the following installed
+To get started and locally run the project in development move please have the following installed
   * nodejs v18.4.0
   * npm v9.5.0

+A helper script has been provides, `setup.sh`, please execute it by running the following command:

+`bash setup.sh`

+The script will download the correct version of nodejs, npm, and rosbridge-server needed for this project

 In this current directory, you need to run:

  ###  `npm i`